neams-th-coe/cardinal/doc/content/tutorials/cht5.md

 !media pebble_1.png
   id=pebble_1
-  caption=Flow domain outside pebble (gray).
+  caption=Flow domain outside pebble.
 Sidesets in the fluid domain are colored on the right. style=width:30%;margin-left:auto;margin-right:auto;halign:center

-NekRS shall solve for laminar flow over this pebble; the Reynolds number is $Re=50$.
+NekRS shall solve for laminar flow over this pebble; the Reynolds number is $Re=50$ and the Prandtl number is $Pr=0.7$.
 The MOOSE heat conduction module shall be used to solve for the solid temperature.
 NekRS and MOOSE will be coupled through boundary conditions on the pebble surface;
 NekRS shall compute a pebble surface temperature to be applied as a Dirichlet condition